Prior to this post, I have only mentioned Alien, the 1979 Science Fiction/Horror film directed by Ridley Scott, in blog entries once or twice before.

 an Art Book/Making of The Movie Softcover.

 That is my copy.
 An original first printing from 1979.

 I've only ever gotten to play in the Alien universe once, at a gaming convention in New Jersey around 1995 I believe.
-It was an excellent session actually (though I don't remember the specifics of the system, I remember it was a great story.
-I really liked my character, an android (Although he preferred the term, 'Artificial Person') named Rook Grey (Grey - Ash / Rook - Bishop) who appears to be setting up the Colonial Marines, only to reveal he was saving their lives all along.
+It was an excellent session (though I don't remember the specifics of the system) and I remember it had a great story.
+I really liked my character, an android (Although he preferred the term, 'Artificial Person') named Rook Grey (Grey - Ash / Rook - Bishop) who appears to be setting up the Colonial Marines for a fall only to reveal he was working to save their lives the whole time.

 The game gave me a host of ideas.
 Reading the 'Making Of...' book, 'The Book of Alien', only increased my desire to run something set in that milieu.
 Over the last 20 years or so I've thought up scenarios, NPCs, ships, and really exciting, nail-biting scenarios for a team of PCs to engage in.

 One of my most inspired, but tricky ideas, which keeps nagging at me to give it a try, is to use Dread, the indie Horror RPG which in turn uses Jenga to determine the outcome of situations.
 Unlike how Dread normally uses the Jenga blocks, I think I have a way to do more with them.
 While still nearly as deadly as standard Dread, my variant would allow a little more survivability for campaign play purposes, as well as enabling them to use it for skill checks and the like.

 If I can work out the details, I will try to post it here on the blog.